 Title I Preschool can serve children from birth up to the age at which the LEA provides a free public elementary education.
 Children in North Carolina who are younger than the age of five by August 31; the kindergarten eligibility cut-off date, are eligible to participate in Title I Preschool.
 Note: Most schools in North Carolina choose to focus on serving children who are four years old by the eligibility school date.
 Children who are kindergarten age are not eligible for Title I Preschool.

 Children with Disabilities

-Children with disabilities who meet the entrance requirements must be considered for eligibility, but do not receive preference in the enrollment process.
+Children with disabilities who meet the entrance requirements must be considered for eligibility.
 They cannot be denied consideration based on their disability.

 Migrant Children